Introduction and summary

 - 500 people outdoors, this does not include those participating in a team sport event, meaning 500 spectators can be present.

 What are the main things I can do to lower my risk and the risk I might put others in?

 Key protective behaviours can lower your risk of exposure to coronavirus, and the extent to which you could put others at risk.
 These are particularly effective when a number are in place in combination.
 These are set out in more detail later in this guidance, but key elements include:

-- getting both vaccinations if you are able to – the vaccine offers significant protections not only for you but also for others, including the people you care about (even if you were unsure and have not yet taken up the offer, it is not too late)
+- getting fully vaccinated, including prioritising getting your booster– the vaccine offers significant protections not only for you but also for others, including the people you care about (even if you were unsure and have not yet taken up the offer, it is not too late)